Is Krokodil the new cocaine?

 The few publicized cases where krokodil use was suspected turned out to be “inconclusive” (aka not true?).
 But it still appears in newscasts nearly every day.
 This just shows how eager the media is to start the next drug scare.

-Consider this CNN headline from Oct.
-18: “Flesh Eating ‘Zombie’ Drug ‘Kills You from Inside Out.’”
+Consider this CNN headline: “Flesh Eating ‘Zombie’ Drug ‘Kills You from Inside Out.'”
 The story goes on to discuss how people have shown up with symptoms of krokodil abuse in the Chicago area as well as Arizona and Oklahoma.

 Then consider this minor detail tucked into the middle of the story: “So far there are no officially confirmed American cases of krokodil abuse.”